NormalUhr/NormalUhr.github.io/_includes/posts/2025-01-20-deepseek-r1_en.md

 # From Zero to Reasoning Hero: How DeepSeek-R1 Leverages Reinforcement Learning to Master Complex Reasoning

 *It is well said that 2024 was the year of the agent, but 2025 is shaping up to be the year of reinforcement learning.
 And DeepSeek-R1 just proves that.
-It also underscores how an "open" AI company makes much more contributions than OpenAI to the open-source community*
+It also underscores how an "open" AI company makes much more contributions than OpenAI to the open-source community.*

 ## 1. Introduction